anchpop/Zoda/zoda-lang/src/code_samples.md

         else:
             b

+This is equivalent to:

+    a.lower-bound(b) =
+        match a > b:
+            True  ->: a
+            False ->: b

+You may be wondering - why have `if` if we can just use `match`?
+The answer is when we need to have many levels of if.

+    a.stable-lower-bound(b) =
+        if a > b then:
+            a
+        else if a < b then:
+            b
+        else:
+            a

-these are expressions so you may use them however you like.
+These are expressions so you may use them however you like.

     a.lower-bound-times(b, x) =
         x * if a > b then: